electron000/electron000/profile.md

 <img src="https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif" width="100%" height="10px">
 </p>

-👋 About Me
-I am an innovative and detail-oriented final-year B.Tech (CSE) student with hands-on experience in Artificial Intelligence, Generative AI, and Full-Stack Development.
+👋 I am an innovative and detail-oriented final-year B.Tech (CSE) student with hands-on experience in Artificial Intelligence, Generative AI, and Full-Stack Development.
 I'm proficient in building and securing AI-integrated systems using technologies like React.js, FastAPI, Gemini APIs, and LangChain.
 I am passionate about leveraging AI to solve complex problems and contribute to innovative system development.

 🔭 I’m currently working as a Frontend Developer at expLocal, converting Figma designs into responsive web interfaces.